HuzaifaAnsari0/Custom-Cursor/README.md

-# Custom Cursors
+# CursorCrafts

-A web application for sharing and downloading custom cursor designs.
+A web application for sharing and downloading CursorCraft designs.

 ## Project Structure
 ```